joaopizani/avr-alarm/README.md

  2. Schedule another call to `handler_portb`, this time happening 4 s after the scheduling itself and giving as argument a pointer to ns[1].

-Notice the type of function `handler_portb`: It's not a coincidence.
+Notice the type of the function `handler_portb`: It's not a coincidence.
 It's the type that any handler function must have in order to be used with avr-alarm.
 This is explained in more details in the API section.

 How it works - just the amount you need to know to be able to use it